 But this article isn’t about Trump; after all, we’re all well-versed in the daily duplicities and treacheries he enacts upon our most disempowered Americans (not to mention those abroad).
 Rather, this is a look at someone who has the opportunity to be a hero in her own right, someone we could look to solo as intently as we looked to the swearing in of the 116th Congress (after all, she’s part of it): the aforementioned Kamala Harris.

 She isn’t entirely a snake in the grass-- Her political career is dotted with dizzying achievements, and the work she’s done to empower first-time drug offenders is extraordinary, and deeply felt in her original home office of Oakland, California.
 She routinely holds corporations accountable for environmental and human rights violations, and has been a resounding voice in response to climate change, economic equality, and the rights of poor and working class people.

-The causes she has served, and continues to serve, are inarguably vital for the welfare of people whom are often overlooked by officials and politicians.
+The causes she has served, and continues to serve, are inarguably vital for the welfare of people often overlooked by officials and politicians.
 So, why the disparity when it comes to the rights of sex workers?
 If a mainstay of Harris’s political career is to serve and protect those who most need it, where is she when it comes to our community?

 Friend or Foe?